Understating why we need to initialize posteriors or messages in RxInfer

 1. Deriving the graphical representation of the model, 2.
 Identifying loops and the messages or marginals that need to be initialized within the loop.

-John proceeds to derive the FFG for his problem where he identifies where the loops are:
+John proceeds to derive the factor graph for his problem where he identifies where the loops are:

 init = @initialization begin